MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-authenticator.md

       :::image type="content" border="true" source="media/howto-authenticate-passwordless-passkey-android/passkey-download-auth-app.png" alt-text="Screenshot of the download app option in Microsoft Authenticator for Android devices.":::

-1. Follow the steps to turn on Authenticator in the **Settings app** on your Android device:
+1. Follow the steps to turn on Authenticator as a passkey provider in the **Settings app** on your Android device:
       - On your Android device, open the **Settings app**.
       - Open **Passwords & Accounts**.
       - Under **Additional providers** enable **Authenticator**.